AgataMaria/ReactStudyGroup/README.md

 ## House rules
 Be decent, have fun. :dancers:

-Study to the power of :nerd:
+Study to the power of 🙋
 If you encounter anything in the book that makes you ponder / have any issues / errors - pop the question in the chat (discord), we will add it to the agenda,  do some research and have an informed discussion when we meet again. :champagne_glasses:

 ## Agenda (template)